 But some of us are way on the other side of the spectrum.
 We’re so empathetic that we tremble with concern for the feelings of other people.
 And animals.
 And plants.
-I even tremble with empathy for spiders.
-It wouldn’t occur to us to put ourselves first or to act rudely (although I can be really annoying despite my best intentions ).
+(I even tremble with empathy for spiders.)
+It wouldn’t occur to us to put ourselves first or to act rudely (although my good intentions may come across as annoying, just ask my family).

-Maintaining this level of politeness rarely permits the most authentically lived life.
+Maintaining this level of politeness rarely leads to an authentically lived life.
 It’s more like an affliction.
 We do our best to avoid winning games, getting the best grades, pushing ahead at work, sticking up for ourselves, saying what we mean unless it’s “nice.”
 Being too polite actually put me in dangerous situations more than once.
-Nice at all costs, gotta go.
+Nice at all costs has got to go.
 Kind, yes.
 Honest, yes.
+Nice, not always.

 Politeness recovery is a slow process and often difficult.
 It’s complicated because I’m naturally opinionated, sardonic, and forthright.
 And sometimes silly.
 Suppressing that side of myself has never been easy.
 But I’m not giving up my polite side by any means.
 Politeness is essential if we’re to live together in any kind of harmony.
 I’ve found genuine politeness has a surprising way of bringing out the best in other people.
 It presumes they are basically good (a core principle of non-violence) and many times, that’s all that required.
 (Now, if only that principle were applied on talk radio and in snarky web threads.)